-If you are still in the process of learning all the controls of your camera and the exposure concepts of digital photography, you have perhaps jumped into the proverbial deep end of the pool by choosing the advanced Z 7 or Z 6!
+If you are still in the process of learning all the controls of your camera and the exposure concepts of digital photography, you have perhaps jumped into the proverbial deep end of the pool by choosing the advanced Z 7II or Z 6II!
 But don't worry, this book will help guide you through their features, controls, and capabilities.
 Be sure to take it slowly and patiently as you learn the features and concepts that I will explain.
 With practice and experience you will soon be shooting with confidence and can begin to take advantage of your camera's more advanced functions.
 Even if you are an intermediate or experienced photographer, don't expect to just pick up all the new information at once, in one reading of a single book.
-(In fact, you wouldn't want to, as the never ending journey of learning and mastering photography is a big part of what it's all about!)
+(In fact, you wouldn't want to, as the never-ending journey of learning and mastering photography is a big part of what it's all about!)
 Try not to become frustrated if you don't quite understand something or aren't always getting the results you desire.
-Instead learn the controls, functions, settings, and concepts bit by bit, try them out in real life shooting situations, and return to this guide, the Nikon Z 7 / Z 6 Reference Manual, and other photography books to address questions and problems you encounter.
-Continue to learn and to photograph often and it should all begin to come together, sometimes slowly and sometimes in rapid bursts of discovery and understanding.
+Instead learn the controls, functions, settings, and concepts bit by bit, try them out in real life shooting situations, and return to this guide, to the Nikon Z 7II / Z 6II Reference Manual, and other photography books to address